Analysis | Chris Sununu goes there on Trump

-Sununu set up his joke at the Gridiron Dinner by citing the possibility that Trump would return to the presidency after the 2024 election.
+Sununu set up his joke at the Gridiron dinner by citing the possibility that Trump would return to the presidency after the 2024 election.
 He cited the “experience,” “passion” and “sense of integrity” Trump demonstrated in his tweets.

 “Nah, I’m just kidding,” Sununu said.
 “He’s [expletive] crazy.”